 Boulder may end up joining the 2,000 existing municipal utilities in the United States and chart their own energy future or perhaps Xcel will finally bring them an attractive offer.
 But by taking the issue into their own hands, Boulder will definitely do better than before.

 In the clean energy community, collaborative meetings often reveal a unity around goals (maximizing clean energy production and use) but a disagreement over the means.
-It’s not that people oppose distributed generation, but rather they see it as a secondary … Read More
+It’s not that people oppose distributed generation, but rather they see it as a secondary approach to meeting long-term clean energy goals.
+The following conversation is typical: Advocate 1: Cheap wind … Read More